imengyu/vue-dock-layout/README.md

 ##### emptyPanel

-This slot is used to render the backplane displayed when the panel has no content window.
+This slot is used to render the backplane displayed when the grid has no content panel.

 ```vue
 <DockLayout ref="dockLayout" class="full">